SERVICE PROGRAMS

 HISTORY

+Elder’s Cross Ministry was inspired by the work of two men – former Elder teacher Mark Klusman and an Iowa pastor named Mr. Bill Evans.
 In 1978, Elder teacher Mr. Mark Klusman gave each student in his Geography class a small wooden cross.
 Mr. Forman was a student in Mr. Klusman’s class and was impacted by this small token of our faith.
 He still has this cross in his possession today.

 CONTINUING THE MISSION